Auties00/Cobalt/README.md

-# WhatsappWeb4j
+# Whatsapp4j

-### What is WhatsappWeb4j
+### What is Whatsapp4j

-WhatsappWeb4j is a standalone library built to interact with [WhatsappWeb](https://web.whatsapp.com/).
+Whatsapp4j is a library built to interact with Whatsapp.
+It can be used to work with:
+1. WhatsappWeb (MultiDevice)
+   This functionality is fully documented and ready.
-This means that no browser, application or any additional software is necessary to use this library.
+   No browser, application or any additional software is necessary.
+   Everything as of now has been successfully reverse engineered.
+   A companion device with the Whatsapp app installed is needed to scan the QR code the first time.
+   As the multi device api is supported, the companion doesn't need to remain online for the client to work.
+2. Whatsapp Mobile App
+   This functionality is still being developed.
+   It will allow the client to act as the mobile app.
+   This means that no companion will be required to run the client.

+### Java version
-This library was built for [Java 17](https://openjdk.java.net/projects/jdk/17/), the latest LTS, with preview features enabled.
+This library was built for [Java 17](https://openjdk.java.net/projects/jdk/17/), the latest LTS.

-### Does this library support multi device?

-Yes, the master branch now fully supports the multi device feature.
-Considering that support for legacy WhatsappWeb has been dropped by Whatsapp, this library has also dropped support for the latter.
-If, for whatever reason, you'd like to use a version that supports the legacy version, use any release before 3.0.
+Remember to enable preview features as they are required.
+If you don't know how, there are many tutorials available online.
+Please don't open any issue because of this.

 ### Can this library get my device banned?